 Phil Skemer, Washington Univ. in St. Louis (chair)

 Mike Krawczynski, Washington Univ. in St. Louis

 Wenlu Zhu, University of Maryland

 For more information please contact Phil Skemer – firstname.lastname@example.org

-This conference is supported by NSF EAR-1757791 (via Petrology and Geochemistry, Geophysics, Tectonics, Instrumentation and Facilities, and Marine Geology and Geophysics) and the Department of Earth and Planetary Sciences at Washington University in St. Louis.
+This conference is supported by NSF EAR-1757791 (via Petrology and Geochemistry, Geophysics, Tectonics, Instrumentation and Facilities, and Marine Geology and Geophysics), the Department of Earth and Planetary Sciences, and the McDonnell Center for the Space Sciences at Washington University in St. Louis.